Israel tensions ease as Netanyahu pauses judicial overhaul

 Israel’s Palestinian citizens have largely sat out the protests.
 Many say Israel’s democracy is tarnished by its military rule over their brethren in the West Bank and the discrimination they themselves face.

-“I had a nice night of sleep last night, thank God,” U.S. Ambassador Tom Nides said Tuesday on Israel Army Radio.
+“I had a nice night of sleep last night, thank God,” U.S. Ambassador Tom Nides told Israel Army Radio on Tuesday.
 “This morning I’m optimistic and I applaud the move.”

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.